ElectricRCAircraftGuy/eRCaGuy_PathShortener/README.md

 1. [wip] Write the `shorten_segment()` function [this is a lot of work!]

 Mon.
 16 Sept.
 2024
+1. [ ] path_shortener.py: `shorten_segment()`:
+    Store new max path length into a global, or passed-out, list of lists here based on the fact that for dirs you will also get a file named "000@dir_name@abcd_NAME" stored inside the dir, and for files you will get a file named "file_name@abcd_NAME.txt" stored in the same dir as the original file.
+    - Then use that list of lists of lengths outside this func to see if you need to shorten the path even more, or if we are done.
 1. [ ] Save the "Before and after paths" output to a file.